OscarEEC249/JavaSample/vsts-definitions-scripts/README.md

 ### 2. Create initial resources on Microsoft Azure

-To run successfully this Demo, it is needed six initial things:
+To run successfully this Demo, it is needed some initial resources:

 1. Application registered on Azure Active Directory with Service Principal key.